Tyler799/Morrowind-2020/Morrowind_2019.md

 First, make sure all the mods you're using are activated in the launcher (again, don't activate the grass mods in the launcher).
 Then, run MGEXEgui.

->1) Go into your Distant Land tab, and click on Distant land generator.
+>1) Go into your Distant Land tab, and click on Distant Land Generator Wizard.
 >
 >2) Click 'Use current load order', then go through the list and activate Grass_AC&S, Vurt's Groundcover - The Ashlands (if you're using it), and either Ozzy's Grass packages (there are five total) or Vurt's Groundcover - BC, AI, WG, GL and Vurt's Groundcover - Solstheim.
 Also, activate the reeds module and the corals module if you're using those.
 Click continue.
+> 2a) You need to add 'Plugin Directories' for the grass mods to be listed.
+Just browse and add each directory in the mod, then select them in the main list.
 >
 >3) On the next few screens, change the settings only if you think it's necessary.
 If you're running a toaster you might want to turn your settings down.
 Be very conservative if you try to turn the settings up higher, as it CAN make your game run very slow.
 That said, re-running the distant land generator isn't too difficult.
 On the statics screen, make sure to read the tooltips for your options and set them accordingly.
 >